 Becky received the regional Ranatra Fusca Award for Odyssey of the Mind (formerly Olympics of the Mind) when she was 8 years old.
 Since then, it's been a little quiet on the awards front.
 Sometimes she’s erroneously recognized as a colleague named Heather.

 Becky finds that the people who work for Hope College are the best.
 Time and time again, she has met colleagues who were willing to help their coworkers or change the way a process is organized or communicated for the greater good.
 There is a "can do" spirit here that invigorates her.
 She appreciates the genuine care that her Hope friends have shown for her and the opportunity to return that same care.

 Outside the college

-Becky is a busy mom to a 14-year-old son and 12-year-old daughter.
+Becky is a busy mom to a teenage son and daughter.
 They live in downtown Zeeland, which she insists is way better than you've been told.
 (Come Feel the Zeel!)
-When she’s not shuttling kids all over, she’s walking her three-legged dog.
-She loves to cook (but not clean), garden (but not weed) and knit (but not crochet).
+When she's not attending her kids' extra-curricular activities, she’s walking her three-legged dog.
+She loves to cook, garden, knit and jump out of airplanes.

-Her bucket list includes telling a story on The Moth Radio Hour, living in a big city for at least a year, jumping out of an airplane and learning to ride a motorcycle (by herself).
+Her bucket list includes telling a story on The Moth Radio Hour and learning to ride a motorcycle (by herself).